demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-target-by-type

 ***
-Get the target by type
+Get the target by type.

 #### Base Command